yunusbio/swc-example-yunus/README.md

 # swc-example-yunus
-An example project for the git lesson of EMBL Software Carpentry
+A short example project for the git lesson of EMBL Software Carpentry

 Quick Markdown Overview